imshuffling/thirstythursdays.co.uk/readme.md

-# Thirstythursdays
+# Thirsty Thursdays

-Simple holding page for the domain whilst i think of something useful to use it for!
+Simple holding page for the domain whilst i think of something useful to use it for.

-## Anything can happen on a Thursday!
+Anything can happen on a Thursday!